Step 10: Enrol in your subjects - Section contents

 The subject census date is the date by which you can make changes to subjects without remaining liable to pay for them.
 Census dates are different for each subject.

-After you’ve enrolled in your subjects, check your subject census dates and payment due dates via your Statement of Liability, which can be accessed through my.unimelb (your student portal).
+After you’ve enrolled in your subjects, check your subject census dates and payment due dates via your Statement of Liability, which can be accessed through your my.unimelb account.

 If you want to withdraw from a subject, you must withdraw by the census date.
 If you withdraw after the census date you will still be required to pay for the subject.